istio/istio.io/content/en/blog/2021/aeraki/index.md

 {{< image link="./protocols.png" caption="Common Layer-7 Protocols Used in Microservices" >}}

-If you have already invested a lot of effort in migrating to Service Mesh, of course, you want to get the most out of it — managing the traffic of all the protocols in your microservices, not just HTTP.
+If you have already invested a lot of effort in migrating to a service mesh, of course, you want to get the most out of it — managing the traffic of all the protocols in your microservices.

 ## Aeraki's approach

-To address these problems, we create an open-source project, [Aeraki](https://github.com/aeraki-framework), to provide a non-intrusive, extendable way to manage any layer-7 traffic in an Istio service mesh.
+To address these problems, we created an open-source project [Aeraki](https://github.com/aeraki-framework).
 Aeraki [Air-rah-ki] is the Greek word for ‘breeze’.
-While Istio connects microservices in a service mesh, Aeraki provides a framework to allow Istio to support more layer-7 protocols other than just HTTP and gRPC.
-We hope that this breeze can help Istio sail a little further.
+While Istio connects microservices in a service mesh, Aeraki provides a framework to allow Istio to support more layer-7 protocols.
+We hope this breeze can help Istio sail a little further.

 {{< image link="./aeraki-architecture.png" caption="Aeraki Architecture" >}}